 Ashwagandha powder made from organic ashwagandha root is ideal.
 You get proper transparency, avoid any unwanted additives, and it’s very convenient to use.
 You can simply dissolve ¼ to ½ teaspoon daily in warm water.
 Take once or twice daily, depending on need.
 You may also want to get expert advice.

 Further, some people say that ashwagandha works best for them when they take it on an empty stomach.
 You can have a small snack if you are worried about taking healing herbs with no other food in your system.

 Finally, you can use ashwagandha root in your cooking but be aware that it has a rather bitter flavor.
 Some people love it, but it’s perhaps not for everyone.

 Side effects of ashwagandha

-Ashwagandha can also lower blood pressure and blood sugar.
-Thyroid hormone levels can increase.
-That is why it is so important to consult with your doctor if you have pre-existing health conditions.
+Ashwagandha can also lower blood pressure and blood sugar, while thyroid hormone levels can increase.
+This is why it is so important to consult with your doctor if you have pre-existing health conditions.

-Finally, there have been few studies done into ashwagandha benefits.
-These that have been done have looked at small groups of people.
+A final note: relatively few studies have examined ashwagandha’s benefits.
+These that have been done have thus far looked at small groups of people.
 Side effects may need to be looked at again once more research is done.

 However, Ayurvedic science has observed ashwagandha and its use for many, many centuries and many people can use it with no adverse effects.

 If you’re new to ashwagandha, you might find it beneficial to start small and work your way up to a larger dose when you feel ready.
 That way, you can monitor for any minor side effects at a very low dosage, while you start to experience the benefits of this fascinating herb.

 It’s a staple of Mediterranean life and many of us use it in our cooking and in our skincare.
 But is olive oil… Continue